lerobot

 To use wandb for logging training and evaluation curves, make sure you've run wandb login

 A link to the wandb logs for the run will also show up in yellow in your terminal.
 Here is an example of what they look like in your browser.
-Please also check here for the explaination of some commonly used metrics in logs.
+Please also check here for the explanation of some commonly used metrics in logs.

 Note: For efficiency, during training every checkpoint is evaluated on a low number of episodes.
-You may use eval.n_episodes=500
+You may use --eval.n_episodes=500

 to evaluate on more episodes than the default.
 Or, after training, you may want to re-evaluate your best checkpoints on more episodes or change the evaluation settings.
 See python lerobot/scripts/eval.py --help